CHAPTER 79. COUNTY PROBATION AND PAROLE OFFICERS FIREARM EDUCATION AND TRAINING COMMISSION

 79.41.
 Failure to achieve a passing score on a range requalification examination.

 79.42.
-Failure to complete range requalification within required time frames.
+Failure to meet range requalification within required time frames.

 79.43.
 Failure to meet mandatory in-service training requirements.